Philadelphia Cricket Club: St. Martins Course

-The original nine-hole course was built in 1895 by famed architect Willie Tucker (St. Andrew's Golf Club, Sand Point Country Club and Argyle Country Club) and was quickly replaced by a new eighteen-hole course in 1897.
+The original nine-hole course was built in 1895 by famed architect Willie Tucker (St. Andrew's Golf Club, Sand Point Country Club, and Argyle Country Club) and was quickly replaced by a new eighteen-hole course in 1897.
 The old eighteen-hole course, known as St. Martins and now playing as a nine-hole layout, hosted the United States Open Championship in 1907 and 1910.
 The 1907 winner was Alec Ross, brother of famed architect Donald Ross, who chalked up a remarkable score of 302 for 72 holes.
 It was also during this championship that the first hole-in-one in U.S. Open competition was achieved by Jack Hobens.
 The 1910 Open victory went to Alex Smith, who shot 71 on the final day.
-Also entered that year was Cricket Club's own professional, Scottish-born Willie Anderson, one of four golfers who have won the U.S. Open four times.
-Anderson remains the only person to win in three consecutive years.
-This course is named "St. Martins" after the adjacent episcopal church, St. Martin-in-the-Fields.
-In 2015 the St Martins course was sold to the club by the Woodward Family as part of an open space initiative.
-Hosted the World Hickory Championship in 2016 & the National Hickory Championship in 2017 on the St Martins course.
+Also entered that year was Cricket Club's own professional, Scottish-born Willie Anderson, the first of four players to win the U.S. Open four times, later joined by Bobby Jones, Ben Hogan, and Jack Nicklaus; Anderson remains the only one to win in three consecutive.
+This course is named "St. Martins" after the adjacent Episcopal church, St. Martin-in-the-Fields.
+In 2015, the St. Martins course was sold to the club by the Woodward family as part of an open space initiative.
+Hosted the World Hickory Match Play Invitational (2014-16) & the National Hickory Championship in 2017 on the St Martins course.